-On November 22, 2014 Henry County Animal Control received a call that a fox attacked a person and the fox was killed.
-The remains of the fox were taken to the Georgia Public Health Laboratory for rabies testing, and the results came back positive for the rabies virus.
+On August 19, 2016 Henry County Animal Control received a call that a raccoon was killed by A Dogs.
+The remains of the raccoon were taken to the Georgia Public Health Laboratory for rabies testing, and the results came back positive for the rabies virus.

 The Henry County Animal Care and Control Department has issued a:

 - 45-day Rabies Alert, as required by the Georgia Rabies Control Manual, for a 1 half mile section of Campground Road between Elliott Road and Bryans Drive in McDonough Ga.

-During this alert, residents living within this area should make sure that all of their companion animals are up to date on their rabies vaccinations, administered by a licensed veterinarian, and if not, should have companion animals vaccinated as soon as possible.
-Additionally, residents should be vigilant of the behavior of not only their own pets, but also of surrounding wildlife (e.g. foxes, skunks) that are acting in an unusual manner.
+During this alert, residents living within this area should make sure that all of their companion animals have a current rabies vaccination, and if not must do so as soon as possible.
+Additionally, residents should be vigilant of the behavior of not only their own pets, but also of surrounding wildlife (e.g. foxes, skunks and raccoons) that are acting in an unusual manner.

 For more information, visit www.hcacc.org or contact Henry County Rabies Control Officer, Vince Farah at (770) 288-7387.